twrighta/twrighta/README.md

 - 👋 Hi, I’m @twrighta
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in applying Data Science and Analytics for the benefit of society
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning to use Machine and Deep-learning in Python through Scikit-Learn, TensorFlow and PyTorch libraries.
-  🌱 I'm also learning to use Tableau and PgAdmin
+  🌱 I'm also learning t-SQL, Tableau, and QGIS

 <!---
 twrighta/twrighta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.